Terrorism and tourism in Egypt

 Terrorism and tourism in Egypt is when terrorist attacks are specifically aimed at Egypt's tourists.
-These attacks often end in fatalities and injuries and has an immediate and sometimes lasting effect on the industry.
+These attacks often end in fatalities and injuries and have an immediate and sometimes lasting effect on the industry.
 Attacks take many forms; blowing up an airplane carrying tourists, drive-by shootings of tourists, knife attacks on tourists and suicide bombings in a location where tourists are congregated.
-On the timeline of these events, the 1997 Luxor Massacre stands out - 62 tourists were ambushed and killed.
+On the timeline of these events, the 1997 Luxor Massacre stands out as the worst in the history of attacks on tourists in Egypt.

-Attacks are carried out by different extremists over the years, and have an immediate effect on tourism, an important part of Egypt's economy.
+Attacks carried out by different extremists have an immediate effect on tourism, an important part of Egypt's economy.
 So while there is a history of persecution and terrorism aimed at Egypt's Coptic Christians and terrorism is directed at Egypt's security and government officials, terrorism targeting tourists affects the citizens of other countries.
 Tourism agencies note that when an attack occurs against tourists, Egypt loses tourism dollars to other countries such as China, India or Morocco.

 In the first six months of 2018, tourism revenue had increased by 71% to $4.8 billion amid an upsurge of visitors.
 More than 5 million tourists visited, a jump of 41%, as compared to same time frame in 2017.

 After almost two years without an attack targeting tourists, a bomb targeting tourists was planted near a bus with Vietnamese tourists, killing four, on 28 of December, 2018.